 Although I do not slavishly copy a photograph, I do use them for reference regarding the colour, markings and pose of your pet.

-If you live close to me I am happy to come and take my own photo references, but if not, please provide a selection of images that capture your pets character and colouring.
+If you live close to me I am happy to come and take my own photo references, but if not, please provide as large a selection of images as possible that capture your pets character and colouring.
 I can then discuss them with you so that we can pick the best to base your portrait on.
+Please do not send photos that have had a filter added which changes the colour of the coat.

 Good lighting is important to a portrait.
 If the eyes and nose are deep in shadow it is difficult to show expression in a drawing.
 A nice catchlight in the eye brings it to life.
 If you can have the light coming from off to the side, so that it glances over the surface of the dogs coat this will give a lovely effect.
 Full frontal lighting tends to flatten things so they don't look rounded and alive.